anoushkaalavilli/Final-Project/functional.md

 import re

 reactant1 = input("Please enter the reactants of a chemical reaction.
-Enter subscripts after the element's abrreviation. ") reactant1 = reactant1.upper()
+Enter subscripts after the element's abrreviation.
+If there is only one of a certain element, enter the subscript "1" after it.
+Please limit your reactant to four elements. ") reactant1 = reactant1.upper()

 r = re.search("(([A-Za-z]+)([0-9]*))?(([A-Za-z]+)([0-9]*))?(([A-Za-z]+)([0-9]*))?(([A-Za-z]+)([0-9]*))?",reactant1)